 Collaborative notebook experience

 Amazon SageMaker Notebooks provide one-click Jupyter notebooks with elastic compute that can be spun up quickly.
 Notebooks contain everything needed to run or recreate a machine learning workflow and are integrated within Amazon SageMaker Studio.
 Notebooks are pre-loaded with all the common CUDA and cuDNN drivers, Anaconda packages, and framework libraries.

 The notebook environment lets you explore and visualize your data and document your findings in re-usable workflows.
 From within the notebook, you can bring in your data stored in Amazon S3.
-You can also use AWS Glue to easily move data from Amazon RDS, Amazon DynamoDB, and Amazon Redshift into S3 for analysis.
+You can also use Amazon Glue to easily move data from Amazon RDS, Amazon DynamoDB, and Amazon Redshift into S3 for analysis.